Markestic

 9.4.
 These restrictions may only be waived by mutual written agreement between the Parties.

-10. Protection of business secrets
+10. Protection of Trade Secrets

 10.1.
-In the performance of this Contract, the Parties shall comply with the provisions of the 2018 Act on the Protection of Business Secrets.
+In the performance of this Contract, the Parties shall comply with the provisions of the 2018 Act on the Protection of Trade Secrets.
 LIV. act in accordance with the provisions of the Act.

 10.3.
 Furthermore, the Parties are obliged to enforce the confidentiality provisions also against third parties involved.

-11. Duration and termination of the framework contract
+11. Duration and termination of the Framework Contract

 11.1.
 The Framework Agreement shall enter into force on the date of signature by the Parties and shall remain in force indefinitely.